List of Emmerdale characters introduced in 2005: Libby Charles

 Libby Charles was the girlfriend of Andy Sugden (Kelvin Fletcher).
 She appeared in 2005.

 Libby and her sister Tamsin (Jenny Gleave) are first glimpsed on horseback by Andy and his younger brother Daz (Luke Tittensor).
 The sisters come from money, and Libby asks Andy about renting out his stables.
 Andy hopes for a date, but is disappointed to learn she has a boyfriend.
 Libby begins working as a receptionist at the vets and has to fend off the flirtations of Max King (Charlie Kemp).
 When she loses interest in her boyfriend, she begins dating Andy.
 She's rattled when she learns he had a relationship with underage Debbie Dingle (Charley Webb), but she and Andy become closer and closer, with Libby even planning to open a business on his farm, giving pony rides to children.
 Their happy relationship ends when Andy learns Debbie has given birth to his child.
 Andy wants to do right by the baby, so he breaks up with Libby to be with Debbie.
 Libby puts up a good front, but is clearly hurt.
 A few weeks later, she announces her plans to spend the summer in Italy with her sister Tamsin.
 She offers to give Paddy Kirk (Dominic Brunt) her notice, but he fires her with immediate effect and she leaves.

+Tamsin Charles

+Tamsin Charles is the sister of Libby Charles (Ty Glaser).
+She appeared between 9 January and 23 June 2005.
+Tamsin first appeared on horseback with Libby, but the two girls have very different personalities.
+Tamsin has little time for quaint village life or a hard day's work.
+Her father forces her to get a job, but her stint as secretary for the Kings is short-lived, as she is more interested in using the computer to shop for shoes.
+When The Woolpack is desperate for a new barmaid, Tamsin is hired, but spends most of her time on breaks.
+After repeatedly clashing with barman Paul Lambert (Matthew Bose), Tamsin quits her job before he can fire her, and storms out of the pub.